Skip to main content

 • Avocados are high in monounsaturated fat (like olive oil).

-• Avocados improves lipid profiles and oxidative stress
+• Avocado consumption improves lipid profiles and oxidative stress.

 Nutraceuticals